Essentials of NGO Management

 - Social innovation and agile thinking

-For more information on the programme, topics and trainers please download the programme brochure here.
+For more information on the programme, topics and trainers please download the programme brochure.

 Criteria for applying to join the programme:

-- This opportunity is open to ASAP Partners with a focus on local/national organisations in Southeast Asia only.
+- This opportunity is open to ASAP Partners with a focus on local/national organisations in Southeast Asia.

 - The organisation must have at least two people who can prioritise attendance/active participation for the required time; one consistent person in a leadership position is required to attend the whole programme plus other persons as appropriate for the topic.
-The application will require you to name the different persons who will participate in each module although this can be changed later.
+The application will require you to name the different persons who will participate in each module.

 - It is the expectation that the Director/Lead of the organisation with the ability to implement change will be the main person to participate in the whole programme.

-- Communications, training, mentoring and study materials will be in English requiring the ability to participate and work well with spoken and written English.
+- Communications, training, mentoring and study materials will be in English.
+Therefore, participants will need to be able to participate and work well with spoken and written English.

-- 10 modules of 57 direct training hours spanning April 2023-March 2024, requiring 6-9 hours per month module dependent In addition, a total 12 hours for exercises and preparation is needed between live sessions, approximately 1 hour per module.
+- 10 modules of 57 direct training hours spanning April 2023-March 2024, requiring 6-9 hours per month module dependent, plus approximately 1 hour per module is needed between live sessions for exercises and preparation.

 - 4 hours for the pre-training engagement phase which includes answering an online survey and participating in an online workshop in February – March 2023.